 - If you are given removable devices at conferences, have them analysed by experts before you use them.

 - Be very careful if anyone sends you a removable device.
-If you do not know the person who sent it to you, don’t use it.
+If you do not know the person who sent it to you, do not use it.
 If it is someone you know, check with them to make sure they were the ones who sent it and remember to get the devices analysed by experts before you use them.

 When surfing the Internet: